TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 _P(exactly 2 C)_ = 3/7 or 0.429

 One method of doing this problem it to collect all of the tree path probabilities that have exactly two _C_'s and then add them together.
 However, an even faster method is to realize that each tree path probability is the same; the order in which the two _C_'s and two _O_'s occur does not matter.
-You can use the probabilty of one tree path with exactly two _C_'s (1/14) and multiply it my the total number of tree paths with two _C_'s (6) to arrive at the final answer, which is 3/7 or 0.429.
+You can use the probability of one tree path with exactly two _C_'s and multiply it my the total number of tree paths with two _C_'s to arrive at the final answer.
+Interestingly enough, the answer to part one is the probability of a tree with exactly two _C_'s.
+Multiplying that probability (1/14) by the number of paths with exactly two _C_'s (6) returns the _P(exactly 2 C)_: 3/7 or 0.429.

 ### Question 3
 ~~~SQL